 Requirement 4: Encrypt transmission of cardholder data across open, public networks

 Public networks are not remotely secure and can be susceptible to hacking.
-Only networks that implement strong cryptography and security protocols should transfer cardholder data.
-Subsequently, wireless networks that transmit cardholder data must also protect the transmission of this information with strong encryption methods
+Only systems that implement strong cryptography and security protocols should transfer cardholder data.
+Subsequently, wireless networks that transmit cardholder data must also protect the transmission of this information with robust encryption methods

 Maintain a Vulnerability Management Program